Chart Color Schemes

 Forster has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
 AreaSearch has identified nine projects that are expected to impact the area.
-Notable projects include the Forster Tuncurry Health Facility (part of the Lower Mid North Coast Health Service Project), the new ambulance stations in Forster and Old Bar, the Forster Gateway Development - The Lakes Way, and the Forster Main Beach Masterplan.
-The following list details those projects likely to be most relevant:.
+Notable among these are the Forster Tuncurry Health Facility (part of the Lower Mid North Coast Health Service Project), the new ambulance stations at Forster and Old Bar, the Forster Gateway Development - The Lakes Way, and the Forster Main Beach Masterplan.
+The following list provides details on those projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.